Introduction:

 Go for the win.

-In this guide, I'll provide you with the ultimate men's guide to shedding 50 lbs in just 6 months, and show you an example of how one (of many) of my clients achieved this in his weight loss journey.
+This guide will demonstrate that shedding 50 lbs in just 6 months is achievable.
+I'll show you an example of how one (of many) of my clients achieved this in his weight loss journey.

-Every weight loss journey begins with losing one pound.
+Every quest for weight loss begins with losing one pound.
 The next two pounds are easier, and the next two pounds after that are easier again.

-Getting started and staying consistent are usually the biggest obstacles.
+Getting started and staying consistent are the biggest obstacles.

 Further down the road, the last few pounds can be a challenge, but I don't believe those final pounds are as big an obstacle as the first few.